 This is one of our favorites, and one of the most important when looking at long-term development.
 We look at fundraising ROI as transcending the dollar amount raised by a given campaign.
 One-time gifts are important, but the number of new contacts acquired can provide even more significant value.

 Each contact represents an opportunity for future gifts and community involvement.
-Past value can be determined by summing all prior gifts, but predicting overall LTV of a new donor is more of a challenge.
-If they give with regularly, be it monthly, or on an annual basis, here’s the formula for you:
+Past value can be determined by summing all prior gifts, but predicting overall lifetime value (LTV) of a new donor is more of a challenge.
+If they give with regularity, be it monthly, or on an annual basis, here’s the formula for you:

 If you can figure out how much value each new donor brings to the organization, you can look for ways to maximize that value, and make better decisions about how to spend resources on donor acquisition and prolonged engagement.
 If your Donor Lifetime Value is greater than your Donor Acquisition Cost (or better yet 3-5x more) you should be seeing some pretty good growth across the board, and your organization should be healthy and thriving for years to come!

-By paying attention to the metrics that matter, and making a commitment to developing your data-driven culture, you can create an environment primed for sustainability – one that will give you the best chances of significantly advancing your mission, which is what this is all really about in the end anyway.
+By paying attention to the metrics that matter, and making a commitment to developing your data-driven culture, you can create an environment primed for sustainability—one that will give you the best chances of growing meaningful relationships, improving your donor retention rate, and significantly advancing your mission.